 Therefore Witten's choice of sigmoid is expected to satisfy

 and the interacting part of the symplectic structure drops out.
 This simplification is highly dependent on the special geometry of the Witten vertex.
-There is no clear analogue of Witten's symplectic structure in closed string field theory, for example.
-For this reason we are interested in a different construction which extends more readily to other SFTs.
+We are interested in a different construction which extends more readily to other SFTs.
 We consider the sigmoid

 where $x^0$ is the position zero mode operator

 or equivalently the time coordinate of the open string center of mass.
 The sigmoid is independent of the spatial BCFT, and its profile in time is defined through Fourier modes $\sigma(E)$ satisfying the boundary condition \eq{sigma_om_bc}